Aristo240/LLM_Value_Analysis/README.md

 ## Key Findings & Interpretation

-### 1. Structural Success (The Stimulation Case)
-When prompted for Stimulation, the model correctly prioritized risk-taking and novelty ("investing in high-risk, high-reward opportunities").
-- Stimulation Alignment: High (0.45)
-- Conservation Alignment: Low (0.13)
-- Result: The model successfully navigated the Schwartz Circumplex structure.

-### 2. The Universalism Anomaly (Diagnostic Insight)
+### 1. The Power Collapse (Semantic Bias)
+A major discovery was a semantic collapse in the embedding space.
-When prompted for Universalism, the model generated a morally correct response ("returning the wallet to protect rights").
-However, the embedding model scored it highest on Power.
+- Observation: When prompted for Universalism, Benevolence, Tradition, Conformity, and Self-Direction, the embedding model scored the responses highest on Power.

-- Why?
-This reveals a limitation in current NLP safety metrics.
-The embedding model conflates "Moral Authority" (enforcing rights/rules) with "Dominance" (Power).
+- Interpretation: The model conflates "Moral Authority" (enforcing rules/rights) with "Dominance" (Power).
+The vector space for "Ethics" is dominated by "Control."

-- Implication: Simple vector similarity is insufficient for nuanced ethical auditing.
-Future work requires Emotion/Sentiment Classifiers to distinguish "Authoritative Justice" from "Authoritative Dominance."
+### 2. Bimodal "Flip-Flop" Profile
+The Radar Chart reveals that Mistral-7B lacks a coherent circular profile.
+Instead, it flip-flops between two extremes:
+- Extreme Tradition (0.38): High adherence to rules/customs.
+- Extreme Hedonism (0.38): High pursuit of pleasure.

+### 3. Structural Successes
+Despite the biases, the model successfully navigated the structural opposites for:
+- Security (+0.14 Structural Score): Aligned with Conservation over Openness.
+- Tradition (+0.11 Structural Score): Aligned with Conservation over Openness.

+## Visualizations
+The project generates three key artifacts:
+1. Radar Chart (value_profile_radar_chart.png): Visualizes the "Moral Fingerprint" of the model.
+2. Structural Chart (structural_alignment_chart.png): Diverging bars showing success vs. failure.
+3. Confusion Heatmap (alignment_confusion_heatmap.png): A matrix visualizing the "Power Collapse."

 ## How to Run
 1. Install dependencies: